obijywk/hunttracker/README.md

 - **PUZZLE_SHEET_TEMPLATE_URL**: A link to a Google Sheet that will be copied to create per-puzzle spreadsheets.
 It should be in a folder editable by the Google Cloud Platform service account, and this folder is where the spreadsheets will be created as well.
+- **PUZZLE_DRAWING_TEMPLATE_URL**: If set, a link to a Google Drawing that will be copied to create per-puzzle drawings.
+It should be in a folder editable by the Google Cloud Platform service account, and this folder is where the drawings will be created as well.
 - **ENABLE_GOOGLE_MEET**: If set, creates a calendar event with a Google Meet entry point for each puzzle.
 - **GOOGLE_MEET_CALENDAR_ID**: The Google Calendar ID of the calendar where per-puzzle events